CoderByBlood/whisper-cms/CONTRIBUTING.md

-# Contributing to Whisper CMS
+# Contributing to WhisperCMS

 :balloon: Thanks for your help improving the project!
 We are so happy to have you!

-There are opportunities to contribute to Whisper CMS at any level.
+There are opportunities to contribute to WhisperCMS at any level.
 It doesn't matter if you are just getting started with Rust or are the most weathered expert, we can use your help.